sl-design-system/components/website/src/categories/components/text-field/accessibility.md

 Keep the text straightforward by using sentence-style capitalization.
 In most cases, present the text as a clear statement without punctuation.

 ### Not Mandatory
-Remember that placeholder text is not a requirement, and it remains hidden in text input fields by default.
+Remember that placeholder text is not a requirement, and it remains hidden in text field fields by default.

 ### Exercise Caution
 Be mindful when adding placeholder text; overuse can potentially disrupt the user experience.
 Utilize it only when it genuinely enhances user interactions.